makbn/finding_trudeau/README.md

 ```

 ---
-To see the application's health:
+To see the application's health: [Test Api](http://findingtrudeau.sakku.cloud:8081)

 ```sh
 curl -X GET \